operaton/operaton-keycloak/examples/sso-kubernetes/README.md

 We need to add a mapper with type ``Audience`` and configure the required audience ``operaton-rest-api``
 ![KeycloakClientScopeMapper](docs/Keycloak-Client-Scope-Mapper.PNG)

-Finally we assign the created Client Scope to our existing Operaton-Identity-Service used for authentication:
+Finally, we assign the created Client Scope to our existing Operaton-Identity-Service used for authentication:
 ![KeycloakClientScopeAssignment](docs/Keycloak-Client-Scope-Assignment.PNG)

-This ensures, that only users authenticated at the Operaton-Identity-Service are allowed to access Operton's REST API.
-Fine grained configuration of the authorization rights can be achieved by adding rules to Operaton's Authorization configuration.
+This ensures, that only users authenticated at the Operaton-Identity-Service are allowed to access Operaton's REST API.
+Fine-grained configuration of the authorization rights can be achieved by adding rules to Operaton's Authorization configuration.

 The security implementation snippets for the REST Api part can be found in package ``org.operaton.bpm.extension.keycloak.showcase.rest``.